marcos-dev/ecoleta/README.md

 - CSS

 ## Licença
 Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.